-Output clock groups 4 and 5 each have a DFS block, a source selection mux, an output divider block, a CMOS/TTL output (≤ 125 MHz), and an LVDS/LVPECL output (≤ 312.5 MHz).
-The output clocks in each of these groups can be integer divides of the frequency generated by the DFS (any multiple of 2kHz to 77.76MHz) or the internal frequency generated by either of the APLLs.
-When the clock source for an output clock group is one of the APLLs, the output clocks can be used to provide multiple low-jitter copies of a clock signal.
-For example, APLL3 could be configured to generate 156.25MHz for 10G Synchronous Ethernet.
-Then any of output clock groups could be configured to follow APLL3's output signal and provide additional 156.25MHz clock signals for use by other system components.
-Configuring the DS31404 in this way can reduce the need for external fanout buffers.
+Output clock group 4 has a DFS block, a source selection mux, an output divider block, a CMOS/TTL output ( $\leq$ 125MHz), and an LVDS/LVPECL output ( $\leq$ 312.5MHz).
+The output clocks in this group can be integer divides of the frequency generated by the DFS (any multiple of 2kHz to 77.76MHz) or the internal frequency generated by the APLL.
+When the clock source for the output group is the APLL, the output clocks can be used to provide additional low-jitter copies of a clock signal.
+For example, the APLL could be configured to generate 156.25MHz for 10G Synchronous Ethernet.
+Then output clock group OC4 could be configured to follow the APLL's output signal and provide additional 156.25MHz clock signals for use by other system components.
+Configuring the DS31415 in this way can reduce the need for external fanout buffers.